Imagine standing beneath a wide, starry sky at Uluru as a field of softly glowing lights stretches out before you.

 When I did the tour pre-covid there were three basic “departures” each night for the Field of Light.
 Currently there is only a single departure time, but that may change again in future.

-The actual times are based on the sunset, with the first departure half an hour after sunrise (then the next two were each 45 minutes after the last).
+The time of the tours is based on the sunset, with the first departure half an hour after sunrise.
 A bus will pick you up from your Yulara accommodation or an agreed pick-up point within the town.

 It is very dark except for the lights themselves, and some other low white lights that mark the path.